 Matching timber for cabinetry

 On occasion we have also supplied timber for kitchen cabinets, creating a cohesive appearance, particularly in open-plan kitchens where tiles are used in the cooking area.
 The synergy between timber for floor or cladding, and cabinetry, elevates the design to a whole new level.
 Our longstanding client Georgina Cave from Cave Interiors has done just that in her own kitchen.
-The rich brown timber injects immediate warmth and character and juxtaposes well with the other cooler elements of the stone floor and pristine white walls.
+The rich brown timber of Landmark Tatton injects immediate warmth and character and juxtaposes well with the other cooler elements of the stone floor and pristine white walls.

 Niall McAleenan Architects used matching timber throughout a residential project in Winchester.
 Niall: ‘We wished to restrain our palette to a handful of natural quality materials at Warren View.
 The availability of Solid Floor’s timber in a range of formats made this possible.’
-A mix of 15mm engineered boards, 20mm solid boards and 6mm veneers was used.
+A mix of 15mm engineered boards, 20mm solid boards and 6mm veneers in Landmark Dyrham was used.
 This permitted the same quality timber across the floors, stairs, sliding doors, cupboard doors, boot room benches and even the comb-jointed vanity drawers in the master ensuite.

 Creating a calming environment